jhillikatrisal/jhillikatrisal/README.md

 - 👋 Hi, I’m @jhillikatrisal!
-- 👀 I’m interested in neuroscience and developmental biology.
+- 👀 I’m a neuroscience researcher and social entrepreneur.
+- 🚀 I'm building Cognitii, an AI-powered learning platform for children with special learning needs!
+- 👩‍🔬 Interested in developmental neuroscience, neuroeconomics, and psychedelics.
+Also love all things psychiatry and behavior.
 - 🌱 I’m currently learning to code.
-- 💞️ I’m looking to collaborate on interesting comp bio projects.
+- 💞️ Always up for hiring cool devs and tech folks wanting to build tech for good.
 - 📫 How to reach me ...
 I would love to connect with curious and self-motivated people.
-You can write to me at jhillikatrisal@shooliniuniversity.com
+You can write to me at jhillika@cognitii.com

 <!---
 jhillikatrisal/jhillikatrisal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.